jlwilko/online_NERF/README.md

 - update camera parameters
 - update paths to LearnLFOdo dataset
 - make new branch

-# What should be done next
+- write parsing function for transformation matrices (annotations)
 - run odom pipeline on my dataset
---- by TODAY ---
   - will need to fix coordinate frame issue

+# What should be done next

+- figure out how to plot odom better to ensure im getting good results
   - also fix scaling issue
 - install and run instantNGP
 - run instantNGP on LearnLFOdo dataset ground truths